-Historian Catherine Pitt explores some of the history of Ashton Court Estate – and the stories and scandals of those who lived there
+Catherine Pitt delves into Ashton Court Estate’s past – and the stories and scandals of those who lived there

 Bristolians know Ashton Court for its acres of rolling countryside, paths and bike trails – perfect for a Sunday stroll, picnics and, of course, the famous festivals.
 Just two miles outside of the city centre, it straddles two boundaries – North Somerset and Bristol – and the seven miles of high walls and majestic gatehouses that surround the land still lend an air of mystery to what lies beyond.